 If you are lucky and only have a mild case, simply getting down to a healthy weight may solve the problem.
 Extra fat in a person’s neck (especially if your neck is over 17 inches) can cause sleep apnea as it reduces the air passage.

-The Klearway is a Sleep Apnea/Snoring mouth piece looks like a mouthguard or a retainer.
-But instead of just fitting the top of your teeth, there are two pieces that are custom shaped to your mouth, making them comfortable to wear while you sleep.
+The Klearway Sleep Apnea/Snoring mouthpiece looks like a mouthguard or a retainer whos pieces are custom shaped to your mouth. making them comfortable to wear while you sleep.

-The plastic sleep apnea/snoring mouthguard is shaped in way that it pushes your lower jaw and tongue forward to help open the airway.
+The plastic sleep apnea/snoring mouthguard pushes your lower jaw and tongue forward to help open the airway.
 If worn regularly, the Klearway Appliance has shown to successfully reduce or even stop snoring and sleep apnea in patients.